 But it wasn’t done.
 What was done was his father’s pride.
 Alistar watched him pull on his boots for the night shift.
-His Cambridge educated father, who was a proconsul in India was mopping floors in Edinburgh.
+His educated father, who worked with a proconsul in India, was mopping floors in Edinburgh.
 When his father said, “There’s no place for us in India,” Alistair felt it was the other way around.

 His time in England was a brief respite.
 Time was holding still for him.
 He had grown up; he had been educated and followed in his father and grandfather’s path for him.
 Though they were civil servants and their jobs and roles transitioned with India’s Independence, he would find his own path.
 He did not expect India to serve him.
 He would be a servant to India.